BadagiAnanya/appgithubaction/README.md

 Overview
 In this tutorial, we explore:

+What is GitHub Actions?
-What is GitHub Actions?GitHub Actions is an automation tool that enables developers to create custom workflows triggered by events such as code pushes, pull requests, or scheduled tasks.
+GitHub Actions is an automation tool that enables developers to create custom workflows triggered by events such as code pushes, pull requests, or scheduled tasks.
 It supports tasks like CI/CD, testing, and more.

 Key Concepts: